 - Active disease: The tissues are inflamed as indicated by swelling, redness and pain.
 Corneal drying/exposure often requires frequent application of artificial tears, tear duct plugs or taping the eyelids shut at night.
-Diplopia is treated with prism in spectacles and/or patching one eye Depending on the degree of activity the doctor may prescribe a course of injectable and/or oral steroids.
+Diplopia is treated with prism in spectacles and/or patching one eye.
+Depending on the degree of activity the doctor may prescribe a course of steroids.
 This aims at controlling the abnormal immune reaction.
 Other medications that regulate immunity may be added.
 The active period, which may last up to several years, requires careful monitoring until this phase stabilizes.

-- Inactive, stable, fibrotic phase: which include proptosis, strabismus (causing double vision), and eyelid retraction.
+- Inactive, stable, fibrotic phase: This phase includes proptosis, strabismus (causing double vision), and eyelid retraction.
 Orbital decompression surgery is sometimes performed to address disfiguring proptosis, even if vision is not compromised.
 Because decompression surgery can alter/create strabismus and/or change eyelid position, it is preferable to perform decompression surgery before strabismus or eyelid surgery.
 Stable diplopia can be improved with prism spectacles (small misalignment) and/or surgery if the strabismus misalignment is larger.
 Strabismus surgery involves repositioning fibrotic eye muscle(s) to better align the eyes.
 Eyelid retraction can be improved with surgery that relaxes eyelid muscles and/or inserts spacer material to reposition the eyelid.
 Eyelid surgery is best performed after decompression and/or strabismus surgery.

 National Graves Disease Foundation